© Crown copyright 2021

 A void result means the test did not work.

-A void result is still important for research purposes.
+It’s still important to record a void result for research purposes.

 If you think your result is wrong